Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ssl.md

 The SSL parameter is used to associate a security profile with a partner definition.

 For incoming calls, the server mode, the SSL parameter value must correspond to the identifier of a DIRECT=SERVER SSL command.
-In this case, the SSL command does not serve as a security profile, but is used to add additional partner- related controls.
+In this case, the SSL command does not serve as a security profile, but is used to add additional partner-related controls.

 For outgoing calls (client mode), the SSL parameter value must correspond to the identifier of a DIRECT=CLIENT SSL command.
 [FOR DETAILS see CFTPART]

 ****Server mode features****

-Due to SSL protocol properties, the security profile in server mode must be known when the incoming network connection is established, prior to protocol- level identification of the partner.
+Due to SSL protocol properties, the security profile in server mode must be known when the incoming network connection is established, prior to protocol-level identification of the partner.
 Therefore, the security profile in server mode is declared in the CFTPROT object.

 If the partner has a specific security profile for the server mode, after the partner is identified (the partner network identity is compared with a CFTPART object), additional checks are performed between the profile and open SSL session elements: